ClouDesire/docusaurus/docs/event-notification.md

 The endpoints can be:

-* platform-wide: a configurable list of endpoints, which they will all receive all the platform's events
+* platform-wide: a configurable list of endpoints, which they will receive all the platform's events
 * vendor-specific: endpoints configured in a vendor's profile
 * product-specific: an endpoint configured on a catalogued product